jberr98/hytale-windows-server-installation/README.md

+# Hytale windows server installation script

 # Description

 Just a simple script to simplify the Hytale server install on Windows, mostly on desktops PC.
+Works as well with just terminal usage, Powershell or CMD.

+# Features

+- Installs everything needed to start a Hytale server from scratch
+- Automatically creates launcher to start the server
+- Auto checks for new version without downloading a new version
+- Sets backups every 30 minutes

 # Requirements

 - Windows (tested on Windows 11)
-- Java 25 (to start the server)
+- Java 25

 # Installation